Chapter 13 Timeline

 The whole process begins when the debtor files the bankruptcy petition in the court that serves his district.
 The bankruptcy petition includes all information about the petitioner's financial affairs, including income and expenses, property, executory contracts, and creditors.
 Only the debtor can file a petition, since involuntary petitions are prohibited for Chapter 13.

 The petitioner has 15 days to file a payment plan that describes how much he will pay his creditors during his bankruptcy.
-In most cases, the payment plan is filed with the petition, since not filing the plan on time could result in the dismissal of the case, unless the court grants an extension, which it will only for cause.
+The payment plan is usually filed with the petition, since not filing the plan on time could result in the dismissal of the case, unless the court grants an extension, which it will only for cause.

 A notice and the plan, or a summary, will be sent to all creditors listed in the bankruptcy petition and to the trustee assigned to the case at least 25 days before the confirmation hearing.
 The notice will also set the time for filing objections to the confirmation.
 In most districts, a standing trustee serves all Chapter 13 petitioners.